Constructor-io/constructorio-ui-autocomplete/README.md

 #### ℹ️ Note: Please don't manually increase the package.json version or create new git tags.
 The library version is tracked by releases and git tags.
 We intentionally keep the package.json version at `0.0.0` to avoid pushing changes to the `main` branch.
 This solves many security concerns by avoiding the need for branch-protection rule exceptions.

+## New Storybook Version

+Dispatch the [Deploy Storybook](https://github.com/Constructor-io/constructorio-ui-autocomplete/actions/workflows/deploy-storybook.yml) workflow in GitHub Actions.

+#### ℹ️ Note: This is already done automatically when publishing a new version.

 ## Supporting Docs